 The ISO part of the image comes as the film feature.
 So, we need to change the film rolls according to our ISO needs.

 8. Instant Camera/ Polaroid Cameras

-As the name suggests, Instant cameras are capable of printing photos just after capturing it.
-It was Polaroid Corporation who introduced this type of cameras in the market.
+As the name suggests, Instant cameras are capable of printing photos just after capturing them.
+It was Polaroid Corporation who introduced this type of cameras to the market.
 Hence, these cameras are also known as Polaroid cameras.

-The earlier generation of Instant cameras used films, and it got replaced by paper prints.
-There are many different models from Polaroid, and other Instant camera manufactures.
+The earlier generation of Instant cameras used films, and they got replaced by paper prints.
+There are many different models from Polaroid, and other Instant camera manufacturers.
 Kodak and Fujifilm are the other known manufacturers of Instant cameras.